Anatomy of Hexagonal Architecture - Part 2

 • Bun - will be our runtime

-• Supabase - will be our database
+• SQLite - will be our database

 • Drizzle - will be our ORM (Object Relational Mapping) tool